-Baltimore Washington International Airport (BWI) and the Maryland Aviation Administration (MAA) provided all types of airport emissions for BWI airport.
-Aircraft and APU emissions for other counties were calculated by MDE through landing and take-off data surveys.
+Aircraft and APU emissions were calculated by MDE through landing and take-off data surveys.
 Emissions from locomotives and commercial diesel marine vessels were also produced by MDE.

 For source category listings and descriptions, methods and data sources, emission factors, controls, spatial and temporal allocations, and example calculations please refer to Appendix A-1.